RoryDeken/golf-club-calculator/README.md

 Or visit the url in a browser to see the returned value

 This url may change depending on the avaiable ports on your computer and your machine's configuration

+This Spring Boot app is currently hosted at http://3.16.31.165:8080/ on AWS Elastic Container Service but a SSL cert has not been purchased and Load Balancer has not been set up yet so this currently only works locally.
+You can see the API is working by visiting [here](http://3.16.31.165:8080/clubs).

 ## Frontend